JetBrains/Qodana/topics/configuration-reference.md

 <link-summary>The --show-report option runs a local web server to show an analysis report.</link-summary>

-<p>This command runs the web server on port 4040 of a host machine, so your report will be available on
+<p>The <code>--show-report</code> option runs a local web server on port 4040 of a host machine, so your report will be available on
     <a href="http://localhost:4040">http://localhost:4040</a>:</p>

 <tabs group="cli-settings">